tensorchord/envd/docs/proposals/20220826-image-runtime-redistributed-metadata.md

 }
 ```

-- *RuntimeCommands* will not be added to the runtime label because it is one-time only
 - *RuntimeEnviron* is completely in accordance with the OCI defined configuration `Env`.
 So we don't need to add it to the runtime label.
 - *RuntimeDaemon* and *RuntimeExpose* will be added to the runtime label and we also should update the config the OCI configuration's Entrypoint and ExposedPort accordingly.